-Hendren Home, are the remains of the building that was once of the Hendren family, Sylvan R. Hendren and Maria Ignacia Ulibarri Hendren pioneers who settled in the area in the early nineteenth century.
+Hendren Home.
+Here are the remains of the building that belonged once to the Hendren family.
+Sylvan R. Hendren and Maria Ignacia Ulibarri Hendren were pioneers who settled in the area in the early nineteenth century.

-Richardson’s Store, it was a gas station, but now there are neither the pumps left and it is closed with a fence.
+Richardson’s Store was a gas station, but now there are neither the pumps left and it is closed off with a fence.
 Despite this, it is on the register of historical sites.
-If you go on I-40 it’s exit 311.
+If you go on I-40 it’s on exit 311.

 Cuervo (New Mexico)

 Cuervo looks like another ghost town, which lived better moments years ago.
 You can see some abandoned buildings of old businesses that no longer cater to the public.
-A Catholic church that was built during the First World War stands.
+However, Catholic church that was built during the First World War still stands.

 Madrid Ghost Town (New Mexico)

 The town of Madrid was officially founded in 1869.
-But it has been inhabited by Native Americans and Spaniards many years ago.
+But it was inhabited by Native Americans and Spaniards many years before this date.